-The new Woodward & Lothrop is indicated in light gray on this circa-1964 layout.
-The mall, now housing 400,000 leasable square feet and twenty-six tenant spaces, would never be expanded beyond these parameters.
+The new "Woodies" is indicated in light gray on this circa-1964 layout.
+The mall now covers around 354,000 leasable square feet and houses twenty-six stores and services.

 By 1984, several PAROLE PLAZA stores have changed.
-Food Fair was rebannered as a Pantry Pride in the late 1960s.
-It would close, along with all Maryland Pantry Pride markets, in August 1981.
-The space was taken by DC-based Magruder's.
+Woodward & Lothrop was expanded southward in 1974.
+Food Fair was rebannered as a Pantry Pride in the late 1960s and would close, along with all Maryland Pantry Pride markets, in August 1981.
+The vacant space was taken by DC-based Magruder's.
 Britts morphed into a Kmart in 1979.

 PAROLE PLAZA TENANTS 1984: